Our Chicken, Ribs, and Burger Restaurant in South Saint Paul, MN

 In 1956 it became a Dairy Home Grocery.
 The name changed slightly in 1963 when the store became the JM Dairy Home.

 In 1963, the grocery business ended and the building opened as The Coop Restaurant.
-Stanley and Richard Gapinski opened a carry-out food restaurant.
-The menu was limited, but The Coop legend had begun.
+Stanley and Richard Gapinski opened a carry-out restaurant.
+The menu was limited, but The Coop legend had begun and grew to offer a variety of delicious meals, such as burger and fries or chicken and ribs.

 Though it has had different owners, The Coop continues today, much as it did in 1963.
-The menu has greatly expanded: offering a wide variety of tasty meals for its customers and offers catering at reasonable prices.
+The chicken, ribs, and burger restaurant menu has greatly expanded: offering a wide variety of tasty meals for its customers and offers catering at reasonable prices.
 Today Bob and Karen Hanson, along with son Joel, are proud to continue the traditions of The Coop.
-The Coop prides itself in being one of the oldest restaurants in South St. Paul.
+The Coop prides itself in being one of the oldest carry-out restaurants in South Saint Paul.